ajhager/rog/README.md

 * Noise generators.
 * Image scale and blitting.
 * Console to console blitting.
+* Move console out into a separate package.
 * Fold lighting into the library.
 * Test suite.